-The spread of the 2019 Novel Coronavirus has many of thinking about ways to stay germ-free.
-Our infectious disease expert, Dr. Rossana Rosa, shares five of her top tips so you can protect yourself against COVID-19, or any virus, really, when you need to be out in public.
+The spread of COVID-19 has many of us thinking about ways to stop the spread of germs and stay germ-free.
+Our infectious disease expert, Dr. Rossana Rosa, shares five of her top tips for how to protect yourself from coronavirus COVID-19, or any virus, really, as communities begin to reopen.

 “Adjust your strategy.
 Try to identify times of the day when there are less people shopping.
-Try to adjust your routine to avoid large groups of people,” Dr. Rosa says.
+Try to change your routine to avoid large groups of people,” Dr. Rosa says.

 Hot Tip: Bring your own pen to avoid transferring germs back.